Magic sword: Written fiction

 Edmund Spenser's The Faerie Queene features a golden sword called Chrysaor, the personal weapon of Sir Artegal, the Knight of Justice.
 The sword was given to him by Astræa, who had been holding it since the days when Zeus had used it to battle the Titans.
 Because it was "Tempred [ sic ] with Adamant", it was described as being able to cleave through anything.

-In Der Ring des Nibelungen, Richard Wagner drew on the legends of Grimm for the sword Nothung, belonging to the hero Siegmund and later reforged by his son Siegfried and used by him to kill Fafner.
+In Der Ring des Nibelungen, Richard Wagner drew on the legend of Gram for the sword Nothung, belonging to the hero Siegmund and later reforged by his son Siegfried and used by him to kill Fafner.
 It is finally used by Siegfried to shatter the spear of his grandfather, the God Wotan, thus ending his power.

 The hero of Lewis Carroll's poem "Jabberwocky" slays the Jabberwock with a vorpal sword.
 Although the poem does not define the word "vorpal" (and contains many nonsensical words with no meaning), the term has been adopted in role playing games to describe a sword which possesses a magical ability to decapitate those against whom it is wielded.

 In the works of J. R. R. Tolkien such as The Lord of the Rings, many magical swords, usually with powers for good, are wielded by important characters.
 Gandalf uses his sword Glamdring in his battle with the Balrog, which wields its own sword of flame.
 Glamdring's sister blade, Orcrist, is buried with Thorin Oakenshield under the Lonely Mountain in The Hobbit.
 Bilbo, Frodo and Samwise carry the sword Sting.
 It and Glamdring both glow blue when orcs are near.
 Aragorn bears the sword Andúril, a potent weapon against the evil of Mordor and a symbol of his right to rule.
 Turin Turambar, the main character of The Children of H%C3%BArin, wields the sword Gurthang.
 He eventually kills himself using the sword, which speaks to him before he dies, telling him it will kill him.
 This story is based on the Finnish hero Kullervo, whose sword also agreed to kill him.
 In addition, in Farmer Giles of Ham, the protagonist is given and wields a magic sword named Caudimordax which, in the story, is translated to mean "Tailbiter".

 Hal Foster's Prince Valiant wields the Singing Sword, which makes its bearer undefeatable if he fights for a good cause.

 In Margaret Weis and Tracy Hickman's Darksword series the Darksword is a sword capable of absorbing magic.

 Michael Moorcock created a sinister magic sword in Stormbringer, wielded by Elric of Melniboné.
 This black sword has the power to suck out the souls of its victims and transfer their energy to its holder.
 It also appears to have a mind of its own, sometimes striking against its "master's" will.
 Mercedes Lackey's creation, the sword Need is similarly independent, although along less sinister lines.